SamaelChen/samaelchen.github.io/source/_posts/deeplearning_step1.md

 The $L^2$ norm is also called as the *Euclidean norm* and often denoted as $\| \boldsymbol{x} \|$.
 It's also common using squared $L^2$ norm to measure the size of a vector.
 We can calculate squared $L^2$ norm as $\boldsymbol{x}^{\top}\boldsymbol{x}$.

-The squared $L^2$ norm increases slowly near the origin.
-If we wanna to discriminate between elements that are exactly zero and elements that are small but nonzero.
+The squared $L^2$ norm increases slow near the origin.
+If we wanna to discriminate between elements that are zero and elements that are small but nonzero.
 In these case, we turn to use $L^1$ norm.
 Every time an element of $\boldsymbol{x}$ moves away from $0$ by $\varepsilon$, the $L^1$ norm increases by $\varepsilon$.
 The $L^1$ norm is often used as a substitute for the number of nonzero entries.
-We can calculate it easily in R/Python.
+We can calculate it pretty easy in R/Python.

 The other norm commonly uses is the $L^{\infty}$ norm, also known as the *max norm*.
-It simplifies the absolute value of the element with the largest magnitude in the vector.
+It simplifies the absolute value of the element with the largest value in the vector.
 $$
 \| \boldsymbol{x} \|_{\infty} = \max \limits_i |x_i|
 $$